This recipe is NOT safe for Coumadin (warfarin) users.

 "Quinoa is great for lazy day cooking because it's packed with complete proteins, but it cooks in only 20 minutes.
 And, you can flavor it any way you wish!
 I make mine with onions, lots of ground ginger, turmeric and coriander, and then whatever dried fruit and nuts I have around." -Aarti Sequeira, Chef

-Use a small jalapeno for this recipe - not more than about 1 1/2 inches long.
-If you like it spicier, that's OK, but if it's too spicy it will overwhelm the recipe.
-If you like mild spice remove the seeds from the jalapeno before roasting.
+Use a small jalapeno for this recipe – not more than about 1 1/2 inches long.
+If you like it spicier, using a larger pepper is OK but the spice may overwhelm the recipe.

-The goal is for the spiciness to be offset by the sweetness of the red pepper, the salty umami flavor of the soy sauce, and the tartness of the lime.
-This comes together with the coolness of the ginger, shrimp, cucumber, and tomato.
-A complex salad, but very much worth it.
+The goal is for the spiciness to be offset by the sweetness of the red pepper, the salty umami flavor of the soy sauce, and a the tartness of the lime.
+This comes together with the coolness of the ginger shrimp, cucumber and tomato to make a rich, full-flavored, and very satisfying salad.

 Servings: 2 | Serving size: 4 ounces shrimp with quinoa and veggies